goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ![ESC Tape Installed]({{ site.baseurl }}/assets/images/power-esc-motors/esc-tape-installed.jpeg){: width="60%" .align-center}

-- Stick the ESC's the inside of the Arm Tube Mount.
-See the slot in the Arm Tube Clamp?That's there for the zip tie to hold the ESC in place in case tape fails.
+- Stick the ESC to the inside of the Arm Tube Mount.
+See the slot in the Arm Tube Mount?
+That's there for the zip tie to hold the ESC in place in case tape fails.

 ![ESC Zip Tie]({{ site.baseurl }}/assets/images/power-esc-motors/esc-ziptie.jpeg){: width="60%" .align-center}

-- Repeat three more times and don't forget to trim the zip ties.
+- Repeat three more times, and don't forget to trim the zip ties.

 ### 2.5 Secure Motor Wires
 - For this step you could use zip ties or tape.
 Intent is to secure motor wires that can cause vibrations and/or interfere with props.